-The Stackpole-Hall Foundation Summer Jobs Program provides work experience at non-profit employers in Elk County for eligible students.
+The Dr. William C. Conrad / Stackpole-Hall Foundation Summer Jobs Program provides work experience at non-profit employers in Elk County for eligible students.
 Students are employed through the State Work Study Program and are paid directly by the employers.
 The Stackpole-Hall Foundation provides 50% of the funding for the wages earned, the Pennsylvania State Work Study Program provides 40% and the employers are responsible for the remaining 10%.

 Student Eligibility Requirements: • Be a resident of Elk County. • Be enrolled at least half-time (six credits) in a PHEAA approved higher education institution in a program of study at least two years in length.
-A list of approved institutions can be found below.
+A list of approved institutions will be provided with the application form.
 High School Seniors are eligible as long as they will meet this requirement for the upcoming Fall Semester. • Can not be in default on a student grant or loan. • Undergraduate Students must be a State Grant recipient.
-Since this determination is made based on financial information from the Free Application for Federal Student Aid (FAFSA) form, students must submit the FAFSA form as soon as possible. • Graduate Students must have unmet need determined by their school.
+Since this determination is made based on financial information from the Free Application for Federal Student Aid (FAFSA) form, students should submit the FAFSA form as soon as possible. • Graduate Students must have unmet need determined by their school.

 All eligibility decisions are made by PHEAA.
 For questions about eligibility, call PHEAA at 1-800-692-7392.
 You will be prompted to access "Special Programs" and "Work Study" before you can speak with someone.

 Students will earn $8.00 per hour and may work up to 480 hours during the summer between May 8 and August 13.